 If you feel that there is a genuine mental health concern, then take the teen to a mental health professional or your local GP.

 Your teenager may get angry with you often and for reasons that are incomprehensible.
 They may become argumentative and talk back more than they did when they were kids.
 Understand that anger is a normal human emotion, and it is common among teens.
 But if they don’t channelize their anger properly, it can become aggression and result in violence, which can be dangerous to them and others.

 Parents often react to an angry, shouting teen by shouting back.
-Avoid the temptation to be louder than your teen and ‘win’ the argument, because that does not always fetch the desired results.
+Avoid the temptation to be louder than your teen and ‘win’ the argument because that does not always fetch the desired results and can significantly hamper the family dynamics.
 In fact, your teen may feel pushed to a corner and become even more aggressive when you try to dominate him.

 The only way to calm an angry teen is to be calm.
 Find ways to control your anger and listen to what your teenager has to say.
 Avoid arguments as far as possible and let your teen vent out all the anger.
 Once they run out of things to say, they will calm down.
-Encourage them to talk to you when there is a problem instead of bottling it up.
+Practice parenting styles where you encourage them to talk to you when there is a problem instead of bottling it up.
 Teach them healthy ways to express anger rather than being aggressive or violent.